JamieSWright/sauce/README.md

 - **User can finish checkout and see confirmation**
   Confirms that the user can complete the checkout process and sees the order confirmation message.

+### Negative Tests

+- **User cannot log in with invalid username**
+  Verifies that login fails with an invalid username and shows an error message.

+- **User cannot log in with invalid password**
+  Verifies that login fails with an invalid password and shows an error message.

   ## How to Run the Test
 1. Install dependencies: